 The input category for calculus with Reality is the category of $C_2$-equivariant continuous functors $\Fun(\es{J}^\mbf{R}, C_2\T)$ with $C_2$ acting by conjugation, while the input category for orthogonal calculus is the category of continuous functors $\Fun(\es{J}^\mbf{O}, \T)$.
-When discussing both calculi at once the phrase ``continuous functors'' should be interpretted in the appropriate sense.
-For calculus with Reality, the adjunction between free and cofree $C_2$-spaces induces an equivalence of $\infty$-categories between the $\infty$-categories of functors.
+When discussing both calculi at once the phrase ``continuous functors'' should be interpreted in the appropriate sense.
+For calculus with Reality, the adjunction between free and cofree $C_2$-spaces induces an Quillen equivalence on the level of functor categories.

 \begin{prop} Let $n$ be a non-negative integer.
 The adjoint pair